Menu

 1. MemBrite® Fix-ST 681/698 dye is reported to have better performance in STORM imaging than MemBrite® Fix 680/700 dye.

 LysoView™ Dyes are fluorescent stains for imaging lysosome localization and morphology in live cells.
 The dyes accumulate in the low pH environment of the lysosomes, resulting in highly specific lysosomal staining without the need for a wash step.
-LysoView™ 540 and LysoView™ 633 exhibit pH-sensitive fluorescence, further enhancing the specificity of staining.
-LysoView™ 488 has been validated in super-resolution imaging by SIM (see highlighted citation below), while LysoView™ 650 fluorophore is compatible with super-resolution imaging by SIM and STED.
+LysoView™ 540 and LysoView™ 633 exhibit pH-sensitive fluorescence.
+LysoView™ 488 has been validated in super-resolution imaging by SIM, while LysoView™ 650 fluorophore is compatible with SIM and STED.

 LipidSpot™ Lipid Droplet Stains are fluorogenic neutral lipid stains that rapidly stain lipid droplets.
 The dyes can be used to stain lipid droplets in both live and fixed cells, with no wash step required.
 Cells also can be fixed and permeabilized after staining.
 LipidSpot™ stains show minimal background staining of cellular membranes or other organelles, unlike dyes like Nile Red.
 Available with green or deep-red/far-red fluorescence.

-LysoView™ 488 and LipidSpot™ 488 are published for labeling lysosomes and lipid droplets in structured illumination microscopy (SIM)
+LysoView™ 488 and LipidSpot™ 488 are Published for SIM

 Highlighted Citation: In a publication in Light: Science & Applications, Dong et al. developed a dual-mode high-speed super-resolution microscope for live cells by combining optical diffraction tomography (ODT) with structured illumination microscopy (SIM).
 This novel technique, deemed super-resolution fluorescence assisted diffraction computational tomography (SR-FACT), was used to acquire ~100 nm resolution images merged with 3D imaging of live cells in real time.
 The authors validated the technique by visualizing organelles within COS-7 cells labeled by expressed GFP fusion proteins or synthetic fluorescent probes.
 SIM visualization of LysoView™ 488 and LipidSpot™ 488 were shown to colocalize in the ODT channel with lysosomes and lipid droplets respectively.